bajodel/mikrotik-cloudflare-dns/README.md

 # Script Setup - Variables required in the RouterOS script

-* `CfApiAuthEmail` - The email associated with your Cloudflare account (required for API authentication).
 * `CfApiDnsRcName` - The dns record *(Type A)* at CF you want to update (e.g. "mywanip.domain.com").
 * `CfApiDnsZoneID` - The Cloudflare DNS Zone ID.
 You can locate this in your Cloudflare dashboard.
 * `CfApiDnsRcrdID` - The Cloudflare DNS Record ID.
 More details on this are provided below.